School Science Lessons

 Pochote, (Pachira quinata), lumber plantations, Central America, Malvaceae

-Club foot, (Pachypodium lamerei), up to 2.5 m, semi-tropical semi-deciduous succulent tree, like a thin pineapple with large bulbous trunk and long green leaves, fragrant white flowers with yellow centers, sold as the popular "Madagascar palm" for gardens, (not a palm, Arecaceae), Apocynaceae
+Club foot, (Pachypodium lamerei), up to 2.5 m, semi-tropical semi-deciduous succulent tree, like a thin pineapple with large bulbous trunk and long green leaves, fragrant white flowers with yellow centres, sold as the popular "Madagascar palm" for gardens, (not a palm, Arecaceae!), Apocynaceae

 Elephant's trunk, (Pachypodium namaquanum), half-mens, lives in very arid areas, single stem succulent, slow growing for a hundred years old or more, single-stemmed succulent plant, up to 2.5 m, cylindrical trunk thickens at the base and tapers to the top for bottle-like appearance, top of the plant bent to the North, sharp spines protrude from knob-like projections on the stem, green-grey velvety leaves, velvet-textured flowers red on the inside and yellow-green outside with dark red-tipped petals, twin pencil-thin tapering follicles joined at the base, seeds attached to white hairs like parachutes, Southern Africa, Apocynaceae